ranzeet013/Machine_Learnings_Deep_Learnings/02. t-Stochastic Neighbor Embedding Analysis And Visualization/README..md

 I applied t-distributed Stochastic Neighbor Embedding (t-SNE) to a cleaned crab dataset for efficient dimensionality reduction and visualization.
 Using key columns such as 'frontal_lobe,' 'rear_width,' and others, I generated both 2D and 3D scatter plots, revealing intricate patterns and clusters within the high-dimensional data.
 The color-coded 2D plot highlighted distinct crab classes, while the 3D visualization added depth and complexity to the exploration.
 These t-SNE visualizations serve as insightful tools for quickly interpreting the dataset's inherent structures and relationships.

+### 02. t-SNE Analysis And Visualization on Scaled Data

+I first applied Min-Max Scaling to a cleaned crab dataset, ensuring standardized numerical values for specific features.
+Subsequently, I employed t-distributed Stochastic Neighbor Embedding (t-SNE) to visualize the scaled data in both 2D and 3D formats.
+The resulting scatter plots reveal intricate structures and clusters within the dataset, with color-coded distinctions highlighting different crab classes.
+This combined approach of scaling and t-SNE visualization enhances the interpretability of the dataset, providing valuable insights into its underlying patterns and relationships.